peterjc/thapbi-pict/database/README.md

- - Curated Phytophthora ITS1 sequences (at species level) from file ``legacy/Phytophthora_ITS_database_v0.005.fasta`` (in a subdirectory within the source code repository).
+ - Curated Phytophthora ITS1 sequences (at species level) from file ``legacy/Phytophthora_ITS_database_v0.005.fasta`` (in a subdirectory within the source code repository), including four G-BLOCKS synthetic controls.

  - NCBI Peronosporales (including Phytophthora) at genus level, file ``2019-04-03-ITS_Peronosporales_16394.fasta`` with 16394